Toronto heads to the polls to elect the next mayor of Canada's most populous city

 A record 102 candidates lined up to replace him, with roughly a half-dozen names rising to the top of the field over the course of the 12-week campaign.

+"It was very overwhelming," voter Vikki VanSickle said at a polling station in a west-end area of the city known as the Junction.

+"There were a lot of candidates.
+There wasn't a lot of clarity up until closer to the end.
+I mean, I had a feeling of who I wanted to vote for based on past performance, and so that's part of what is informing my decision."

-Former NDP parliamentarian and past city councillor Olivia Chow emerged as the frontrunner as she vies to reverse her electoral fortunes after finishing third in the 2014 mayoral race.
+Former NDP parliamentarian and past city councillor Olivia Chow emerged as the front-runner as she vied to reverse her electoral fortunes after finishing third in the 2014 mayoral race.

 Rounding out the list of high-profile candidates are former Liberal provincial education minister Mitzie Hunter, city councillors Josh Matlow and Brad Bradford, and right-wing columnist Anthony Furey.